vonnieda/dimple_db/README.md

 # DimpleDb

-DimpleDb is a reactive SQLite database wrapper for Rust that provides:
-DimpleDb is a reactive data store and sync engine for Rust.
+DimpleDb is a reactive data store and sync engine for Rust, based on SQLite.

 - Plain SQL for queries, schemas, and migrations.
 - Simple query-to-struct mapping with serde.
-- Automatic history tracking.
+- Automatic change tracking.
 - Reactive queries with live updates.
 - Multi-author encrypted sync via any S3 compatible endpoint.